Kindroky/my-portfolio/src/content/work/real-time.md

 ---

-## 💬 Key Features
+#### 💬 Key Features

-##### 🟢 Live Messaging

-Messages sent by any connected user are broadcast to all others in real time.
+- 🟢 Live Messaging: Messages sent by any connected user are broadcast to all others in real time.

-##### ✍️ Typing Indicators

-The system detects when a user is actively typing and displays a “typing...” status to others — simulating a feature present in modern chat apps.
+- ✍️ Typing Indicators: The system detects when a user is actively typing and displays a “typing...” status to others — simulating a feature present in modern chat apps.

 ---

-## 🧪 First Real-Time Experiment
+#### 🧪 First Real-Time Experiment

 This was my first real use of: